Netsukuku/netsukuku/README.md

 **** 1. What is this?
 **

-Netsukuku is a mesh network or a p2p net system that generates and sustains itself autonomously.
+Netsukuku is an alternative to the internet, It will have all of the features of the internet, Such as websites, Instant messaging, File transfers, DNS, Etc. However, It is a mesh network or a p2p net system that generates and sustains itself autonomously.
 It is designed to handle an unlimited number of nodes with minimal CPU and memory resources.

 Thanks to this feature it can be easily used to build a worldwide distributed, anonymous and not controlled network, separated from the Internet, without the support of any servers, ISPs or authority controls.

 This net is composed by computers linked physically each other, therefore it isn't build upon any existing network.
 Netsukuku builds only the routes which connects all the computers of the net.
 In other words, Netsukuku replaces the level 3 of the model iso/osi with another routing protocol.

-The Domain Name System is also replaced by a decentralised and distributed
-system: the Abnormal Netsukuku Domain Name Anarchy.
+The Domain Name System is also replaced by a decentralised and distributed system, Being the ANDNA system.
+(A Netsukuku Domain Name Architecture)

 The complete features list of Netsukuku is here: http://netsukuku.freaknet.org/files/doc/misc/Ntk_features_list